Joseph E. Estrada

 In 1974 he founded the Movie Workers Welfare Foundation (MOWELFUND) which helps movie makers through medical reimbursements, hospitalization, surgery and death benefits, livelihood, and alternative income opportunities and housing.
 Its educational arm, the MOWELFUND Film Institute, has produced some of the most skilled and respected producers, filmmakers, writers and performers in both the independent and mainstream sectors of the industry since its inception in 1979.
 He also founded, together with Dr. Guillermo De Vega, the first Metro Manila Film Festival in 1975.

-Estrada entered politics in 1967 when he ran for mayor of San Juan, a municipality of Metro Manila and succeeded in only 1969 after winning an electoral protest against Dr. Braulio Sto.
+Estrada entered politics in 1967 when he ran for mayor of San Juan, a municipality of Metro Manila and succeeded only in 1969 after winning an electoral protest against Dr. Braulio Sto.
 Domingo.
 When Corazon Aquino assumed the presidency in 1986, all elected officials of the local government were forcibly removed and replaced by appointed officers-in-charge including then Mayor Estrada.

 The following year, he won a seat in the Senate under the Grand Alliance for Democracy (GAD) placing 16th in the elections (out of 24 winners).
 As senator, Erap denounced the presence of US military bases in the country.
 He became chairman of the senate committee on cultural minorities and passed a bill on commission on ancestral domain.